 Congregation Meseritz Synagogue

-In August of 2008, the EVCC joined with community groups to preserve this historic 1910 “tenement synagogue” on East Sixth Street.
+In August of 2008, the EVCC joined with community groups to preserve this historic 1910 “tenement synagogue” at 415 East 6th Street.
 The Meseritz Synagogue is included in the LES / East Village Historic District.

 A condominium deal allowed the building to survive, with the congregation on the ground floor and basement level.
 Two of the apartments on the upper floors feature the synagogue’s original stained glass windows, and one also has an original door as part of a living room wall.